What Is a Blockchain? in the world of finances, every bank’s task is to record

 How Does This System Work?

-they will be written into the set of all other transactions in the freshly generated block. at first the computing power of a desktop computer was enough to generate new blocks. but with the increasing number of participants the amount of power became higher and special devices were created. their only task is to search for the correct hash of another block. the increasing computing power also resulted in radical escalation of safety of the whole site and the data stored inside of it, lessening the risk of anyone’s interference in the blockchain structure.
+Their only task is to search for the correct hash of another block. the increasing computing power also resulted in a radical escalation of the safety of the whole site and the data stored inside of it, lessening the risk of anyone’s interference in the blockchain structure.

 every participant of the site watches